ngs-docs/2022-GGG298/lab-5-sourmash-1/README.md

 Importantly, you absolutely don't have to complete each chunk!
 I'd like you to try, but having a set of questions and thoughts is perfectly fine!

+We'll also do this again in a few weeks (after the labs on git and project organization).

+## How we'll work

+We're going to start up a bunch of breakout rooms and randomly assign you to the first three.
+You are welcome to choose your own breakout room if you want to work separately, but I suggest you stay in zoom.

+We'll have Jessica and Rayna as helpers  in the breakout rooms, and I encourage you to ping me if you have any questions (or join the main room).

+The goal is to have you start from scratch and do everything.
+One thing you can do is pick someone to share their screen and then all look at the same screen.
+You can also share code via hackmd, we're happy to show you how.

 ## The workflow!

 **Scenario:**

 > Sandra has received a collection of bacterial genomes and wants to see how similar they are at a nucleotide level.
 To do this, she decides to use the [sourmash tool](http://sourmash.rtfd.io/) to compare them and create a figure showing their similarity.
+But Sandra wants to use snakemake so that when she needs to add new genomes or ask the same question of different genomes, she can do so easily!

 Briefly, sourmash is a tool that compares genomes at a k-mer level.
 First, it breaks genomes down into k-mers, then it calculates the Jaccard similarity between the genomes, and then it plots the similarities in various ways.

+All of the necessary command lines are included below:

 ### A. Computing signatures